Golden Age of Detective Fiction: Enduring influence

 Current writing influenced by the Golden Age style is often referred to as "cosy" mystery writing, as distinct from the "hardboiled" style popular in the United States.
 Recent writers working in this style include Sarah Caudwell, Ruth Dudley Edwards, Peter Lovesey and Simon Brett.
 Television series that emulate the style include Murder, She Wrote and Midsomer Murders.
 Films and TV series based on the classic Golden Age novels continue to be produced.
 In 1930, a group of British Golden Age authors came together to form the Detection Club.
 In addition to meeting for dinners and helping each other with technical aspects of their work, the members agreed to adhere to Knox's Commandments.
 Anthony Berkeley was instrumental in setting up the club, and G. K. Chesterton was its first president.
 In 2015, Martin Edwards became the club's ninth president.

 The Country house mystery was a popular genre of English detective fiction in the 1920s and 1930s; set in the residences of the gentry and often involving a murder in a country house temporarily isolated by a snowstorm or similar with the suspects all at a weekend house party.
 The board game Cluedo (Clue in North America) relies on the structure of the country house mystery.

-From the late 1980s to the early 1990s, not a few mystery writers who were influenced by the Golden Age style made their debut one after another in Japan.
+From the late 1980s to the early 1990s, a number of mystery writers who were influenced by the Golden Age style made their debut one after another in Japan.
 They are referred to as "new traditionalists" (新本格ミステリ作家, shin honkaku misuteri sakka) or "new orthodox school" (新本格派, shin honkaku ha).
 Representative "new traditionalists" include writers such as Yukito Ayatsuji, Gosho Aoyama, Rintaro Norizuki and Taku Ashibe.